ppy/osu-wiki/news/2026/2026-03-20-project-loved-march-2026.md

 [![](/wiki/shared/news/2026-03-20-project-loved-march-2026/2183883.jpg)](https://osu.ppy.sh/community/forums/topics/2189666)

-[cexiria - FullRave FutureParty! (feat. fwaria)](https://osu.ppy.sh/beatmapsets/2183883#taiko) by ::Yasuho::{ user=8458835 }, [Irone OSU](https://osu.ppy.sh/users/10678230), ::MTNTWarz::{ user=14036825 }, and [qish](https://osu.ppy.sh/users/17050115)\
+[cexiria - FullRave FutureParty! (feat. fwaria)](https://osu.ppy.sh/beatmapsets/2183883#taiko) by ::Yasuho::{ user=8458835 }, ::Irone OSU::{ user=10678230 }, ::MTNTWarz::{ user=14036825 }, and ::qish::{ user=17050115 }\
 190 BPM, 5:17 | 2.52★ – 10.19★\
 *description written by ::\_gt::{ user=8301957 }*

 Among many of [Project Prism 2024](https://prism.osumalaysia.org/)'s unique features was that each Tiebreaker featured a full mapset from Kantan to Inner Oni difficulties.
-This mapset contains difficulties by ::Yasuho::{ user=8458835 }, [Irone OSU](https://osu.ppy.sh/users/10678230), ::MTNTWarz::{ user=14036825 }, and [qish](https://osu.ppy.sh/users/17050115), as well as the Round of 32 Tiebreaker created with the participation of all 4 mappers.
+This mapset contains difficulties by ::Yasuho::{ user=8458835 }, ::Irone OSU::{ user=10678230 }, ::MTNTWarz::{ user=14036825 }, and ::qish::{ user=17050115 }, as well as the Round of 32 Tiebreaker created with the participation of all 4 mappers.
 However, what stands out in particular for this tiebreaker's mapset is the presence of a difficulty a tier above the tiebreaker itself.

 Sitting right above the 10★ threshold, ::Irone OSU::{ user=10678230 } brings over his mania expertise to craft a very... mania-pilled map.
 The map has a ton of improvisation, including 1/4, 1/5, 1/6, and 1/8 snapping, but the real difficulty comes from having to hit multiple notes at once, which may require special techniques to hit.